tomm2000/swirlc/README.md

         /src/<CONFIG>.yml
 ```

-The generated Rust source code will be in the `build` folder, it can be compiled with the Rust cargo toolchain.
+The generated Rust source code will be in the `build` folder, it can be compiled with the [Rust cargo toolchain](https://www.rust-lang.org/tools/install):

 ```bash
 cargo build --release